dart-lang/language/accepted/future-releases/language-versioning/package-config-file-v2.md

   - `packageUri`: Optional.
 A URI reference consisting of just a relative URI path.
 It should be resolved against the root directory to specify the *package URI directory*, which must be a sub-directory of the root directory.
 If the result of this resolution does not end with a `/`, a `/` is appended.
 This is the directory containing files available to Dart programs using `package:packageName/...` URIs.
 If omitted, the root directory is also the package URI directory.
 The value is a URI path, and tools must support URI references with `%`-escapes and `..` segments properly, and validate that the result of resolving it against the root directory stays inside the root directory (which a leading `..` can violate).
   - `languageVersion`: Optional.
 A string containing a Dart language version consisting of a decimal numeral, a `.` character and another decimal numeral, where a decimal numeral must not have a leading `0` unless the numeral is exactly `0`.
 That is, a string matched in its entirety by the regular expression `(0|[1-9]\d*)\.(0|[1-9]\d*)`. *This is the same format accepted by `// @dart = x.y` comments in source files.*

+It is an error if the package URI of a package is not inside the same package's root URI.
+It is an error if the package URI of a package is inside another package's root URI.
-It is an error if any file or directory belongs to more than one package.
-This situation happens if two packages have specified root directories where one is a subdirectory of the other, or they are even the same directory.
-If that happens, the configuration is invalid and must be rejected.
+It is an error if two different packages have the same directory as root URI.
+If any of these happen, the configuration is invalid and must be rejected.

+If one package's root URI is inside another package's root URI, any file which is inside both is considered to belong to the inner root's package. *That is, package roots can be nested inside each other, and a file belongs only to the package with the nearest package root.*

 The following optional properties of the top-level object allows the generator to specify metadata about the file.
 They can all be omitted, but if they are present, they should have the expected format.